lukasmalkmus/rpi_exporter/README.md

 #### Docker images

-Thanks to [Carlos Eduardo](https://github.com/carlosedp) docker images are now available for this exporter!
-Checkout [DockerHub](https://hub.docker.com/r/carlosedp/arm_exporter)!
+Thanks to [Carlos Eduardo] docker images are now available for this exporter!
+Checkout [DockerHub]!

 ### Contributing